Introduction

 Tips for Perfect Oatmeal Cookies

-- Watch the bake time.
-Pull the cookies when the edges are set but the centres still look soft.
-They firm up as they cool.
+- Watch the finish, not the colour.
+Pull them when the edges look set but the centres still look soft — they firm up as they cool.

 Easy Variations

-- Chocolate Chip Oatmeal Cookies: Fold in 60–80 g chocolate chips before rolling.
+- Chocolate chip oatmeal cookies: fold in 60–80 g chocolate chips.

-- Nutty Oatmeal Cookies: Stir in 40–50 g chopped walnuts or pecans (skip if baking for nut-free settings).
+- Nutty crunch: stir in 40–50 g chopped walnuts or pecans (skip for nut-free settings).

-- Extra Chewy: Replace 15 g of the flour with extra rolled oats.
+- Extra chewy: swap 15 g of the flour for extra rolled oats.

 Frequently Asked Questions